Posted on: DEC 10, 2019

 The Stove Top

 A fairly new method in the coffee world, it was invented in 2005.
-It’s a fan favourite due to its ease of use and quality results.
+It’s a fan favourite and a top seller here at stokes due to its ease of use and quality results.
 All you have to do is place coffee and water into the device and press.
 Being able to fine tune your grind, water temperature and steep time places this as one of the most customisable experiences.
+You can buy an aeropress by clicking here.

 The Hario V60 Dripper